AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 ## Concentrated Liquidity (V3) Pools

 Merkl supports Concentrated Liquidity (V3) pools.
-Throughout the documentation, we often refer to these campaigns as CLAMMM.
+Throughout the documentation, we often refer to these campaigns as CLAMM.

 * **For Users**: Discover how using Merkl and providing liquidity to V3 pools can further optimize your position by obtaining rewards from incentive providers in addition to your V3 liquidity pool returns.
 * **For Incentive Providers**: Learn how to incentivize your liquidity pool and reward users for bringing liquidity into your pool.